pisv/gethandly.wiki-playground/Step-Two.md

         Map<IHandle, Body> newElements, Object ast, String source)
 ```

-The method `createStructuralAst` returns a new Abstract Syntax Tree (AST) object
+The method `createStructuralAst` returns a new Abstract Syntax Tree (AST)
-created from the given source string.
-The AST can be abridged, i.e. it may
+object created from the given source string.
+The AST may contain just enough
-contain just enough information for computing the structure and properties
+information for computing the structure and properties of the source file
-of the source file itself as well as of all of its descendant elements.
-That's why this AST is called *structural*.
-Handly treats the AST as an opaque
+and its descendant elements.
+That's why it is called *structural*.
+Handly
-`Object`-- it just calls `createStructuralAst` whenever necessary and passes
+treats the AST as an opaque `Object`-- it just calls `createStructuralAst`
-the return value as a parameter to the `buildStructure` method, which has
+whenever necessary and passes the result as a parameter to `buildStructure`.
-to know how to interpret it.

 The method `buildStructure` should initialize the given `SourceElementBody`
 based on the given AST and the given source string from which the AST was